Apicectomy

 When can I continue my normal activities?

-You may need a day or two off work, and you should avoid any strenuous exercise during this time.
+You may need a day or two off work.
+Avoid any strenuous exercise during this time.

 Are there any risks or complications?